teknohog/rautanoppa/README.md

 sources, only a few characters per second on average, but this device should give you a flood of random chars.

+cat /proc/sys/kernel/random/entropy_avail is another way to monitor the overall picture of randomness sources and sinks.

 Performance
 -----------